What is the link between hormones and women's oral health?

 Hormone therapy may play a role in preserving dental health in postmenopausal women.
 Estrogen therapy prevents bone loss in both the skeletal bones and the jawbones.
 This suggests that hormone therapy protects against tooth loss in postmenopausal women.

-What can I do to prevent the development of periodontal disease?
+What can I do to prevent the development of oral health problems?

 Following these tips will help: